axibase/axibase-charts/widgets/bar-chart/README.md

 ## Overview

 Bar Charts group series into columns and displays them as horizontal or vertical bars.
+Refer to [Shared Widget Syntax](../shared/README.md) for inherited settings.

 ## Syntax

-Bar Charts support [Shared Widget](../shared/README.md) syntax.

 ### `[widget]` Settings